-Alongside the guidance published for schools and colleges, the Government also published advice for parents and carers.2
+Alongside the guidance published for schools and colleges, the Government also published advice for parents and carers.

-2 This was updated on 29 October, and it will be updated again in light of the new national restrictions.
+&lt;sup>2 This was updated on 27 November, and is continually updated.
 The link will always take you to the most up to date version of the guidance.

-We ask all parents and carers to work with us to balance the risks of managing Covid-19 alongside returning all pupils and learners back to education in September.
+We ask all parents and carers to work with us to balance the risks of managing Covid-19 alongside returning all pupils and learners back to education for the start of the second term..